E6

 Safety first: Do not attempt to charge a battery that is very hot, swollen, or physically damaged.
 Risk of fire.

-- 1. Normalize temperature: If the vacuum or battery has just been used heavily, allow it to cool at room temperature (20–25°C) for at least 1 hour before charging.
+- 1. Normalize temperature: If the vacuum or battery has just been used heavily, allow it to cool at room temperature (20–25°C) for at least one hour before charging.
 Do not place it in a fridge or near a heater.

 - 2. Inspect the battery: Remove the battery and check for swelling, cracks, or leakage.
-If any damage is present, do not use it.
-Replace the battery pack.
+If any damage is present, do not use it; replace the battery pack.

 - 3. Try a different outlet: Plug the Candy charger into a different wall socket to rule out supply issues.
-Avoid extension leads.
+Avoid using extension leads.

 Advertisements